Protecting Your Legacy

-For those of us who have spent a working lifetime trying to accumulate enough wealth to sustain us through the retirement years and leave something to the next generation, protecting that “Legacy” is a big deal.
-So when the thought of paying entrance and monthly fees to a Continuing Care Retirement Community (CCRC) translates to “sticker shock”, it is perfectly natural to be concerned.
+For those who have spent a working lifetime trying to accumulate enough wealth to sustain you through the retirement years and leave something to the next generation, protecting that “Legacy” is a big deal.
+So when the thought of paying an entrance fee and monthly fees to a Continuing Care Retirement Community (CCRC) translates to “sticker shock,” it is perfectly natural to be concerned.
 I would argue, however, that a CCRC could be a move that actually protects, rather than threatens, your legacy.

 My mother was not so fortunate.
 While she lived to the age of 95, the last five years or so were most difficult, as she needed increasing levels of expensive care as her once brilliant mind gradually deserted her.
 We used my share of the remaining family legacy to buy some patio furniture.

-A CCRC like Lakeview includes a long term care program with benefits, unlike a typical long term care insurance policy, unlimited by the level or duration of care needed.
+A CCRC like Lakeview Village includes a long-term care program with benefits that are unlimited by the level or duration of care needed.
 The fees paid by the LifeCare CCRC resident remain essentially the same, no matter what their needs for long-term care.
-Deciding a CCRC is not for you can expose you to a financial risk that could seriously damage your legacy.
-The “going rate” for skilled nursing care in Kansas today is about $87,0001 per year on average, and this is for one person in a semi-private room.
-Two people would of course be $174,000 per year.
+Deciding a CCRC is not for you can expose you to a financial risk that could seriously damage your financial legacy.
+The “going rate” for skilled nursing care in Kansas today is about $90,000 per year on average, and this is for one person in a semi-private room.
+Two people would of course be $180,000 per year.
 Ouch!
-A private room will average $111,550 per year.
+A private room will average $102,000 per year.